AliaksandrZhloba/PostProcessor/README.md

 Description:
-Programm is designed for optimizing g-code of CAM Software Editor's output file to prevent redundancy operations and also to have a possibility of fast setting's changing without changing settings of editor's internal postprocessor.
+Program is designed for optimizing g-code of CAM Software Editor's output file to prevent redundancy operations and also to have a possibility of fast setting's changing without changing settings of editor's internal postprocessor.
 Additional features:
 1. Program can be associated with editor's output files.
 2. Program can be minimized to tray and to rise when new editor's output file appeared in specified directory.